subvod/examples/README.md

 *Tools:*

 - [bigDecrypter](https://github.com/mon/bigDecrypter) - Decrypts HWR BIG files. for use with ModPackager/HW2ICArchive.
-- [Homeworld Universe Mod Tools](https://www.moddb.com/games/homeworld-2/downloads/homeworld-universe-mod-tools) - Almost every tool used for HW1 (classic), Cataclysm, and HW2 (classic).
+- [Mod Tools](https://mega.nz/file/vIlDgSbB#SkbPsEOM9vMAuU65b4y0HJc2lOHaA2z7qouMiviH5us) - Based on the [Homeworld Universe Mod Tools](https://www.moddb.com/games/homeworld-2/downloads/homeworld-universe-mod-tools) which has pretty much every tool known to the Homeworld modding community, though I've added some others I've found along the way.
+Including **fda2aifc**, **No-CD Patches**, **skunk's Map Editor**, the **RDN Toolkit** (with update), **CFLuaDC**, **HWCDRP** (decompiled data), all archival versions of **CFHodEd**, and even `.chm` backups of the old **Karos Graveyard** modding resources.
+Since the removal of the **RelicNews** forums I imagine a lot of what could be done with these has been lost, but the tools are here and if all else fails we have the [Wayback Machine](https://archive.org/web/).
-- [CFHodEd](https://github.com/Fallen-Angel/CFHodEd) - Universal HOD Editor for both classic and remastered Homeworld games.
+- [CFHodEd](https://github.com/Fallen-Angel/CFHodEd) - Universal `.hod` Editor for both classic and remastered Homeworld games.
 - [Hw2 Official v1.1 Patch](https://www.moddb.com/games/homeworld-2/downloads/homeworld-2-v-11-patch-last-and-only-patch) - The only official HW2 game update from Relic.
-- [fda2aifc](https://www.mediafire.com/file/nbc2qrz93nvt2n3) - converts `.fda` to `.aifc` audio formats.
-Old backup from Relic.
-- [Common Controls](https://www.mediafire.com/file/y8c6o4omi9ah06r) - External libraries req'd by some old HW1, Cata, and HW2 tools.
-- [CFLuaDC](https://www.mediafire.com/file/gljt3lb0ik97l02) - 4E354B's Lua decompiler.
-- [HW2CDRP](https://www.mediafire.com/file/csulrdwbosymob7) - **HW2 C**lean **D**ata **R**esource **P**roject.
-(Decompiled data archive.)
-- [No-CD Patches](https://www.mediafire.com/file/sm4wb37gj4pzl9d) - Backup of **(original HW2)** English and German game engine v1.1 patches.
+This is also included in the **Mod Tools** listed above.
 - [HomeworldSDL](https://github.com/aheadley/homeworld) - source code for HW1's game engine.

 *Mods:*